lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/mathematics.rst

 	Compute new state  :math:`x(k+1) = x(k) + h(x(k)) \Delta t`.

-	Replace k by k+1.
+	Replace :math:`k` by :math:`k+1`.

 **Step 2:**

-	If k=N stop, else go to Step 1.
+	If :math:`k=N` stop, else go to Step 1.

-However, this scheme does not require each simulation tool to use explicit Euler for its internal time integration algorithm; the analogy to explicit Euler applies only to the data exchange between the programs.
+However, this scheme does not require each simulation tool to use the explicit Euler method for its internal time integration algorithm; the analogy to explicit Euler applies only to the data exchange between the programs.
 In the situation where the differential equation is solved using co-simulation, the above algorithm becomes

 **Step 0:**